-As we are chasing an intermittent failure (fails when the mower is hot), checking spark when the engine is cold won’t be useful (we expect it works great then).
-We’ll need to cut some grass until the engine warms up and stalls, that’s when we’ll check for spark.
-Now, we’ll need all our tools to hand, allowing the engine cool will as you know means the fault disappears again.
+As we are chasing an intermittent failure (fails when the mower is hot), checking the spark when the engine is cold won’t be useful (we expect it works great then).
+We’ll need to cut some grass until the engine warms up and stalls.
+That’s when we’ll check for spark.
+Now, we’ll need all our tools to hand; allowing the engine cool will, as you know, mean the fault disappears again.
 Let’s get testing so.

 The process is as follows:

-Remove – Remove spark plug wire (twist and pull) and also the spark plug.
+Remove – Remove the spark plug wire (twist and pull) and also the spark plug.

 Fit – Refit plug wire

 Ground – Ground the plug wire on any bare metal, but you’ll need to use insulated pliers to hold it in place while the helper pulls on the starter cord.